Skip to Content

 • Mortgage fraud

-If you are facing fraud charges, you need a skilled attorney on your side.
+If you are facing fraud charges, you need a skilled fraud defense attorney in San Antonio on your side.
 At The Law Offices of Dr. E.R.
 Baez, P.C., we understand how these cases are prosecuted, and we know what it takes to mount an effective defense on your behalf.

 Some of the most common defenses against fraud charges include: